On the geodesic problem for the Dirichlet metric and the Ebin metric on the space of Sasakian metrics: Introduction

-The first author is supported by PRIN project ``Variet\`a reali e complesse: geometria, topologia e analisi armonica''; by the Simons Center for Geometry and Physics, Stony Brook and by the SNS GR14 grant ``Geometry of non-K\"ahler manifolds''.
+S.~C. is supported by the Project PRIN ``Variet\`a reali e complesse: geometria, topologia e analisi armonica'', by SIR 2014 AnHyC ``Analytic aspects in complex and hypercomplex geometry" (code RBSI14DYEB), and by GNSAGA of INdAM.

+D.~P. is supported by the Research Training Group 1463 ``Analysis, Geometry and String Theory'' of the DFG, as well as the GNSAGA of INdAM.

+The work of K.~Z. has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sk{\l}odowska-Curie grant agreement No 703949, and was also partially supported by the Engineering and Physical Sciences Research Council (EPSRC) on a Programme Grant entitled ``Singularities of Geometric Partial Differential Equations" reference number EP/K00865X/1.